About Peer to Peer Lending

 Most P2P companies will publicly display their loan default statistics along with many other statistics so you can see how they’re doing.
 The key here is to try and loan to borrowers with acceptable credit ratings, and even better when the loan is secured by an asset, which they often can be.

-P2P Lender Failure
+Peer to Peer Lender Failure

 THE HISTORY OF PEER TO PEER LENDING